page_title_detailed

 Surgical biopsies are done in an operating room.
 Most people are put to sleep for the procedure.
 Sometimes this involves “twilight” anesthesia and sometimes general anesthesia.
 There are small differences in both, so speak with your surgeon about your options.

 Because the surgeon uses a scalpel to cut into your breast to remove the abnormal tissue, you will need stitches.
-These procedures cause a scar, and you may need a couple of weeks to heal.
+These procedures can cause a scar, and you may need a couple of weeks to heal.

 Lymph node biopsy